bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 1. What is the runtime complexity of `insert`?

+  O(log(n)), it isn't required to evaluate every node in the tree, only the ones it needs to traverse the tree to get to the needed spot

 2. What is the runtime complexity of `contains`?

+  O(log(n)), same as insert

 3. What is the runtime complexity of `get_max`?
+  O(log(n)), same as previous two questions

 ## Heap